My Main Page with Links to My Other

 —Timothy J. Cooney 160p (H) 1985

 The first chapter bored me till I ran out of tears.
-Much of the rest weakly argues that we should restrict moral issues to a handful of actions or horrific things will result—a spurious conclusion.
+Much of the rest weakly argues that we should restrict moral considerations to a handful of actions or horrific things will result—a spurious conclusion.
 Cooney uses the good idea that many "moral" issues are not moral issues or have little moral component and extends the idea too far.
 It discounts the horrific things that result from removing morality from situations where morality matters.
-The evils of indifference outweigh the evils of moralizing by a factor well into the dozens.
-This is a shallow sophists best friend.
-It’s hard to love ethics when so many ethics books are bad or mediocre.
-This is one’s terrible.
+The evils of indifference outweigh the evils of moralizing.
+This works is a shallow sophists best friend.

 Integrity by Stephen Carter

-This was too banal and plodding for me to finish.
-This is the communitarian fantasy of niceness fixing major problems.
+This was too banal and plodding for me to finish, a communitarian fantasy of niceness fixing major problems.
 Not recommended.

 5/5/2000 Ice: The Ultimate Disaster